dev-cycles/contextive/docs/adr/0005-vscode-extension-build-and-test.md

 Fable with webpack was the selected option.
 The general extension architecture is modelled on the TypeScript sample extension, as transpilation from TypeScript to JavaScript necessitates a similar structure as transpilation from F# to JavaScript.

-The `src` folder contains an F# project - `Ubictionary.VsCodeExtension.fsproj` which can be independently compiled by Fable.
+The `src` folder contains an F# project - `Contextly.VsCodeExtension.fsproj` which can be independently compiled by Fable.

-The `test` folder contains a separate F# project - `Ubictionary.vSCodeExtension.Tests.fsproj` which can be independently compiled by Fable and holds a dotnet project reference to `Ubictionary.VsCodeExtension.fsproj`.
+The `test` folder contains a separate F# project - `Contextly.vSCodeExtension.Tests.fsproj` which can be independently compiled by Fable and holds a dotnet project reference to `Contextly.VsCodeExtension.fsproj`.

 Tests are written using `Fable.Mocha` due to support for similar structures/patterns to the [Expecto](https://github.com/haf/expecto) library being used in the Language Server tests.
 (Note: no Fable equivalent of the [Unquote](https://github.com/SwensenSoftware/unquote) library has yet been found, so the extension tests use the default Fable.Mocha assertion patterns, which are modelled on Expecto.)